Elon Musk has an agreement to acquire Twitter for about US$44B

 Last week, he said in documents filed with U.S. securities regulators that the money would come from Morgan Stanley and other banks, some of it secured by his huge stake in Tesla.

-Musk is the world's wealthiest person, according to Forbes, with a nearly $279 billion fortune.
-But much of his money is tied up in Tesla stock -- he owns about 17% of the electric car company, according to FactSet, which is valued at more than $1 trillion -- and SpaceX, his privately held space company.
+Musk is the world's wealthiest person, according to Forbes, with a nearly US$279 billion fortune.
+But much of his money is tied up in Tesla stock -- he owns about 17 per cent of the electric car company, according to FactSet, which is valued at more than US$1 trillion -- and SpaceX, his privately held space company.
 It's unclear how much cash Musk has.

-Musk began making his fortune in 1999 when he sold Zip2, an online mapping and business directory, to Compaq for $307 million.
+Musk began making his fortune in 1999 when he sold Zip2, an online mapping and business directory, to Compaq for US$307 million.
 He used his share to create what would become PayPal, an internet service that bypassed banks and allowed consumers to pay businesses directly.
-It was sold to eBay for $1.5 billion in 2002.
+It was sold to eBay for US$1.5 billion in 2002.

 That same year, Musk founded Space Exploration Technologies, or SpaceX, after finding that cost constraints were limiting NASA's interplanetary travel.
 The company eventually developed cost-effective reusable rockets.